Archetypes

 - ShineGreymon (RY)

 Masaru Daimon (EN: "Marcus Damon") punches you in the face, and it reduces your DP.
-The deck essentially revolves around suspending as many Tamers as possible as fast as possible to do your climb.
+The deck essentially revolves around suspending as many Tamers as possible as fast as possible to do your climb, featuring a level 5 that can spontaneously produce 3 checks with <Piercing> under optimal conditions.
 The level 5s all have inherits that protect your Tamers by putting them in security, threatening even more DP minus if your opponent attacks you.

 - MirageGaogamon (B)